Blood Money (Breaking Bad): Dedication

 The episode is dedicated to Kevin Cordasco, a 16-year-old fan of Breaking Bad who had met several members of the series' cast and crew; Cordasco died earlier in 2013 from neuroblastoma.
 This was the fourth dedication over the course of the series.

-Title reference

-The term "blood money" has two meanings; it means money obtained at the cost of another's life, as well as money paid to the family of a person who has been killed, usually by the killer or the killer's clan.

 References to other media

 In the opening flashforward scene, Walt is seen by his former neighbor Carol, who drops a bag of oranges (which spill and roll across the ground) in fear.
 Some critics interpret this as a reference to The Godfather, in which oranges represent death.
 For example, in one scene of The Godfather, after Vito Corleone (Marlon Brando) is shot, he drops a bag of oranges, which subsequently roll across the ground.